roseengineering/ispark/README.md

 2. proxy.sh: This script creates a ssh tunnel into tinyproxy which is running on the master.
 The script will then open chrome to the spark and hadoop UI webapps running on the cluster.

 3. notebook.sh: This script tunnels to the jupyter server running on the master using ssh.
 It then opens chrome to the jupyter notebook.
 (Jupyter websockets do not work through http proxies.)

+4. push.sh: Pushes your local repo up to the master node.

 II.
 On the master server additional files are created: